on-prem/jidoteki-admin-api/README.md

 If you find any bugs or issues, please [create an issue](https://github.com/unscramble/jidoteki-admin-api/issues/new).

 If you want to improve this application, please make a pull-request.

+## HTML and JavaScript

+The HTML and JavaScript files are written in CoffeeScript and Jade, respectively.

+`npm install -g jade coffeescript`

+To compile the HTML, type: `make html`

+To compile the JavaScript, type: `make javascript`

+To compile both, type: `make ui`

 # License